 A third approach is by considering a model category structure on the 1-category of internal categories.
 This is considered in [Joyal-Tierney 1991] for categories in a topos, and in [Everaert et al 2005] for categories in a subcanonical site (S, J).
-In the latter case the authors show when it is possible to construct a Quillen model category structure on Cat(S) where the weak equivalences are the weak equivalences from this paper.
+In the latter case the authors show when it is possible to construct a Quillen model category structure on $\mathbf{Cat}(S)$ where the weak equivalences are the weak equivalences from this paper.
 Sufficient conditions on S include being a topos with nno, being locally finitely presentable or being finitely complete regular Mal'tsev - and additionally having enough J-projective objects.
 If one is willing to consider other sorts of model categories, then these assumptions can be dropped.
-The proof from [Everaert et al 2005] can be adapted to show that for a finitely
+The proof from [Everaert et al 2005] can be adapted to show that for a finitely complete site (S, J), the category of groupoids with source and target maps J-covers has the structure of a category of fibrant objects, with the same weak equivalences.
+We note that [Colman-Costoya 2009] gives a Quillen model structure for the category of orbifolds, which are there defined to be proper topological groupoids with discrete hom-spaces.

 In a similar vein, one could consider a localisation using hammock localisation [Dwyer-Kan 1980a] of a category of internal categories, which puts one squarely in the realm of $(\infty, 1)$ -categories.
 Alternatively, one could work with the $(\infty, 1)$ -category arising from a 2-category of internal categories, functors and natural isomorphisms and consider a localisation of this as given in, say [Lurie 2009a].
 However, to deal with general 2-categories of internal categories in this way, one needs to pass to $(\infty, 2)$ -categories to handle the non-invertible 2-arrows.
 The theory here is not so well-developed, however, and one could see the results here as giving toy examples with which one could work.
 This is one motivation for making sure the results shown in this paper apply to not just 2-categories of groupoids.
-Another is extending the theory of presentable stacks from stacks of groupoids to stacks of categories [Roberts ∞1].
+Another is extending the theory of presentable stacks from stacks of groupoids to stacks of categories [Roberts forthcoming a].